betaflight/betaflight/docs/development/TestCoverage.md

 /gcovr-install-path/gcovr/scripts/gcovr obj/test --root=src/main -x > coverage.xml
 ```

-There are many other ways to produce test coverage reports in other formats, like html etc etc.
+There are many other ways to produce test coverage reports in other formats, like html etc.